g-omarsdottir/shaping-sustainable-surf/README.md

 - Click the button "View" to open the link to the deployed project.

 ## Credits

 ### Content

+The Code Institute walkthrough project Boutique Ado for inspiration for the basic website structure.
-[Django Docs](https://docs.djangoproject.com/en/3.2/ref/contrib/admin/#inlinemodeladmin-objects) for the Django admin site
+[Django Docs](https://docs.djangoproject.com/en/3.2/ref/contrib/admin/#inlinemodeladmin-objects) for the Django admin site.
+[Django Docs](https://docs.djangoproject.com/en/dev/topics/email/#sending-alternative-content-types) and [StackOverflow](https://stackoverflow.com/questions/2809547/creating-email-templates-with-django) for sending emails as HTML formatted and plain text.

 ### Imagery